UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 ## Procedure

+???- tip "Syntax for command arguments"

+    - We use `<content>` to tell that this should be replaced by applicable names or paths etcetera...
+    - We use ``[content]`` to tell that this argument is not necessary

 - Run the scp commands on YOUR computer, since you probably do not have a server address to your computer!
 - In the terminal (from **local**, not server session)